rubiojr/gas/README.md

 ## Authentication

 The Go component uses GitHub authentication from:
-1. A token file at `~/.config/github-gas-server/token`
+1. A token file at `~/.config/github-gas-server/token` (simply drop the token then, no specific format required)
 2. GitHub CLI token (`gh auth token`)

 In that particular order.